 Switch on the IP and press sauté mode.
 After the Instant pot displays 'hot', melt 2 tablespoons of butter.
 Then, add caraway seeds (or cumin seeds) and fry for few seconds. (photo 1)

-Add roughly chopped ginger, garlic, green chilies and cashew nuts.
-Fry for 30 seconds. (photo 2)
+Add roughly chopped green chillies, ginger and garlic.
+Sauté for 30 seconds. (photo 2)

-Now, add salt, turmeric powder, coriander powder and red chili powder, mix. (photo 4)
+Then, Add cinnamon sticks, bay leaf, turmeric powder, coriander powder and red chili powder, mix. (photo 5 and 6)

-Switch on the sauté on low, add garam masala powder and cream, mix well.
-Cook for 3o seconds. (photo 9)
+Switch on the sauté on low, add ¼ cup water, salt and cream, mix well.
+Cook for 30 seconds. (photo 11 and 12)

+Finally, add remaining 2 tbsp of butter, paneer cubes, garam masala powder and sugar.
 Gently mix and cook for another 30 seconds to 1 minute only.

 Switch off the IP and unplug it.

 After 5 minutes, discard the charcoal.
-Paneer butter masala is ready to serve.
+Delicious Paneer Butter Masala is ready to serve.

 💓 We Love to hear back from you and appreciate your success stories !